fuzzyhandle/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 The 'archive' process performs the following:

 - Grabs all of the currently set properties on the artifact
-- Does a deploy over top of the artifact with a 1-byte size file, to conserve space
-- Adds all of the previously held attributes to the newly deployed 1-byte size artifact
 - Moves the artifact from the source repository to the destination repository specified
 - Adds a property containing the archive timestamp to the artifact